salcan/BeyondNothing/content/about.md

 and does a great job at helping others.
 He actively reaches out to help other team members when they are stuck on something, and he does a great job helping on-board new team members."

+### Senior Software Engineer — Mode Analytics

+Mode is a powerful, collaborative analytics platform designed by and for, analysts.
+Armed with tightly integrated SQL, Python, and interactive data visualization tools, analysts use Mode to turn data into actionable insights in one, central location.
+Simple sharing tools let people throughout your organization access dashboards tailored to their needs and explore underlying data on their own.
+With everyone analyzing and collaborating on consistent data within the same platform, every department is able to quicken the pace at which they make brilliant decisions.

+#### Problems Solved

+* Develop our core web applications for data analysts and business users
+* Define and maintain development practices that let us move fast with quality
+* Work with a wide range of tools and technologies (from SQL to Javascript)
+* Determine priorities by estimating the potential impact of projects

 ### Senior Consultant — Solution Design Group 2014-Current

 As a consultant at sdg, I have had a variety of opportunities to Architect, build and collaborate with a wide variety of team members stretching the globe.
 The various clients I have had at sdg have exposed me to a wide breadth of enterprise technologies, platforms and eco-systems.
 The clients I produced work for are listed below.